 Such consumers as electric stoves, powerful instantaneous water heaters, electric boilers, or saunas are connected to 3 phases only for the purpose of load distribution in the external network and are actually 230 V consumers that can be powered from 230 V.

-Powerful electricity consumers, such as electric stoves, are usuallyconnected with a copper cable 5 x 2.5 mm2, providing power up to 4-5 kW even when operating from 1 phase 230 V. However, we recommend not to turn on more than a couple of burners or one burner and no more than one heating element of the electric oven at the same time to prevent overload.
+Powerful electricity consumers, such as electric stoves, are usuallyconnected with a copper cable of 5 x 2.5 mm2, providing power up to 4-5 kW even when operating from 1 phase 230 V. However, we recommend not to turn on more than a couple of burners or one burner and no more than one heating element of the electric oven at the same time to prevent overload.
 Always consider the total power of active electricity consumers.
 In case of overload protection tripping, the 230 V output of the station must be reactivated by turning it off/on with the button on the front panel.

 Distribution for consumers with a switching time to backup power of 1-2 sPowerful electricity consumers, such as kitchen appliances (including electric stoves), are usually powered from 3 different phases of the general power grid (with a 3-phase connection to the house).
-In case of a power outage, they are switched to KS 5200PS.
+In case of a power outage, they switch to KS 5200PS.
 The switching time of most automatic switches is about 1-2 seconds, which should not be a problem for most devices.

-Please note that some kitchen appliances, such as coffee machines, even in standby mode occasionally turn on heating elements, which can lead to overload if you also turn on other high-power consumers.
-Therefore, we recommend using such powerful consumers as washing machines (require up to 2500 W), coffee machines (require up to 1500 W), dishwashers (require up to 2200 W), kettles (1200-2400 W), hot water boilers (700-2200 W) while considering electricity consumption.
+Please note that some kitchen appliances, such as coffee machines, even in standby mode, occasionally turn on heating elements, which can lead to overload if you also turn on other high-power consumers.
+Therefore, we recommend using such powerful consumers as washing machines (require up to 2500 W), coffee machines (require up to 1500 W), dishwashers (require up to 2200 W), kettles (1200-2400 W), hot water boilers (700-2200 W) considering electricity consumption.

-Switching block for consumers with a response time of up to 1-2 sWe recommend using an automatic switch with separately routed control contacts for switching between power sources.
+Switching block for consumers with a response time of up to 1-2 sWe recommend using an automatic switch with separately output control contacts for switching between power sources.
 Such switches are available on the market in various versions.

-The input (in the image above) of such an automatic switch has priority when selecting the power source output.
-If the priority power sourceis turned off, the switch switches to the non-priority side (often referred to as backup), if 230 V voltage is supplied to the control contacts of this side.
-The reverse switching occurs as soon as 230V voltage is supplied to the control contacts of the priority side.
+The input (in the picture above) of such an automatic switch has priority when selecting the power source output.
+If the priority power sourceis turned off, the switch switches to the non-priority side (often referred to as backup), if 230 V voltage is applied to the control contacts of this side.
+The reverse switching occurs as soon as 230V voltage is applied to the control contacts of the priority side.
 However, automatic switches should not switch to the general power grid immediately after power restoration, but only with a delay of at least 60 seconds after power restoration.
 This is ensured by a delay relay that monitors the voltage from the power grid and switches 230 V from the solar power station to the control contacts of the automatic switch when power from the external power grid is lost.

 Example of a switching block with a delay for reverse switching: